rhpds/nookbag/README.md

 This repository stores the nookbag logic (progress bar, next button, etc) and produces a base docker image for the lab to be based on.

+## Development:

-The labs need to extend this docker image as the following:
+Can extend the nookbag docker image as the following:
 ```
 FROM docker.io/antora/antora as builder